Cruz del Sur (2026 Updated) – All you need to know before booking

 Typed fact: SUTRAN reports live GPS data from more than 7,000 interprovincial buses and around 8,000 tourist vehicles across Peru, and it steps up highway checks around peak travel periods.
 This helps, but night mountain legs still feel harder for many visitors than comparable distances back home.

-Real traveler voices (recent)
+Real traveler voice (recent)

-“PeruHop was very well organized… pick up and drop off right at your accommodation is such a treat!”
+“PeruHop was very well organized… pick up and drop off right at your accommodation is such a treat!” – Christina Johnson, USA, November 2026.

 When a hosted option is worth it